ClementineAccount/SimpleBreak/README.md

 5. Allow a cross-platform implementation by replacing `win32api` and `Windows 10 Toast Notification` dependencies to use a different gui, like for example [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI)**

 <sub>
-*Is it always better to release a `.exe` file over a `.py` file?
+*Is it always better to release an .exe file over a .py file?
 What are the pros and cons of either distribution method?
 <br>
 **The future part of the tutorial series that revisits this script will migrate to using PySimpleGUI too.